HarshitSohaney/Bugbyte/README.md

 ### Course Requests

 In Syllabyte's current version, user's are not allowed to create courses.
 User's can instead request for a course to be added.
-To request for a course to be added onto Syllabyte, file an issue with the label **course request**.
+To request for a course to be added onto Syllabyte, send an email to harshit.sohaney@mail.utoronto.ca with your course syllabi.
 The title has to be of the form (fill in University Name and Course Code/Name accordingly):
 ```
 Request for new course - <University Name> : <Course Code> <Course Name>
 ```
-Provide an email as the point of contact and we will reach out to you for further steps.
+Provide an email as the point of contact and we will reach out to you when the courses are added to the database.

 ### Code of Conduct